ori-bibas/API-Tester/README.md

 ## GET Request

 To test a GET endpoint, make sure the dropdown is set to GET, insert a URL, and click send.
-Here is an example test of me using a REST API I've created, that can be found [Here](https://github.com/ori-bibas/randomperson).
+Here is an example test of me using a REST API I've created and is running on my local machine, that can be found [Here](https://github.com/ori-bibas/randomperson).

 ![img_1.png](src/main/resources/img_1.png)